Table of Contents

 MG is an autoimmune disorder with T-cell dependent antibodies against post-synaptic acetylcholine receptors at the motor endplate.
 The disorder can affect ocular, bulbar, extremity and even respiratory muscles causing weakness and fatigue that fluctuates throughout the day.

 Weakness is more evident later during the day or after exercise.
-Ocular disease presents with diplopia or ptosis while pharyngeal muscle weakness presents with dysarthria and dysphagia.
+The ocular disease presents with diplopia or ptosis while pharyngeal muscle weakness presents with dysarthria and dysphagia.
 Muscles of the jaw, face, neck, trunk and respiratory muscles are affected in the generalized form of the disease.

 Respiratory muscle weakness is known as myasthenic crisis due to respiratory failure which can be complicated by dysphagia and aspiration.
 Infection, surgery, or immunosuppressant withdrawal can precipitate a myasthenic crisis.